 Trigger point injections are used to relieve painful trigger points, areas of muscle that have become tight and inflamed.
 Often, a tender knot or tight band can be felt at the spot.

 There are two types of trigger points:

-- Latent – May hurt when pressed, but does not cause other symptoms and does not need treatment unless it becomes active.
+- Latent: These may hurt when pressed, but they do not cause other symptoms and do not need treatment unless they become active.

 - Chronic tension from stress